paugay/redis-workshop-welovephp/workshop-cli.md

 to a regular set, but now each value has an associated score.
 This score is used to *sort* the elements in the set:

-	ZADD hackers 1940 "Alan Kay"
+	zadd hackers 1940 "Alan Kay"
-	ZADD hackers 1953 "Richard Stallman"
+	zadd hackers 1953 "Richard Stallman"
-	ZADD hackers 1965 "Yukihiro Matsumoto"
+	zadd hackers 1965 "Yukihiro Matsumoto"
-	ZADD hackers 1916 "Claude Shannon"
+	zadd hackers 1916 "Claude Shannon"
-	ZADD hackers 1969 "Linus Torvalds"
+	zadd hackers 1969 "Linus Torvalds"
-	ZADD hackers 1912 "Alan Turing"
+	zadd hackers 1912 "Alan Turing"

 In these examples, the scores are years of birth and the values are the names of famous hackers:

-	ZRANGE hackers 2 4
+	zrange hackers 2 4
 	1) "Alan Kay"
 	2) "Richard Stallman"
 	3) "Yukihiro Matsumoto"

 Sorted sets scores can be updated at any time.
 Just calling again ZADD against an element already included in the sorted set will update its score (and position) in O(log(N)), so sorted sets are suitable even when there are tons of updates.

 # Hashes